EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 > You can attack twice, instead of once, whenever you take the Attack action on your turn.
 Moreover, you can cast one of your primal cantrips in place of one of those attacks.

 > **Osseus Seed (T2)**
-> You learn and can cast once per long rest each without expending a spell slot the spells: _spike growth_, *skeletal tail*, *osseus cage* and _plant growth_.
+> Your natural weapons count as magical and ignore resistance.
+You learn and can cast once per long rest each without expending a spell slot the spells: _spike growth_, *skeletal tail*, *osseus cage* and _plant growth_.

 ---
 ---
 ## Blood Archer Set
 *(Usable by: Fighter or Prof. with bows)*
+*Relentless archer who tracks prey through blood and creates magical ammunition from their own life force.*

 > **Bloodstone Arrowtip (T1)**
 > You learn three blood shot options.
 Constitution modifier times per short rest, once per turn while using a bow, you can apply one as part of the attack on hit.